prometheusresearch-archive/react-forms/docs/overview.rst

 Overview
 ========

-There are three central concepts — form schemas, form components and input components.
+There are three central concepts in React Forms — form schemas, form components and input components.

 Form Schemas
 ------------